-Lyons Davidson’s head of Regulatory Corporate Crime, together with colleagues, recently gave a presentation to regional businesses and consultants from various industries at the Avon Occupational Safety and Health Group Conference.
+Lyons Davidson’s Regulatory Corporate Crime team recently gave a presentation to regional businesses and consultants from various industries at the Avon Occupational Safety and Health Group Conference simulating interviews under caution.

 Health and safety law

 AOSH is a local society that promotes health, safety, welfare and environmental knowledge, understanding and best practice among employers in the Bristol area.
-At the conference, which took place in December, the team held a discussion on the subject of the ‘Interview Under Caution’ process, followed by a real-time simulated interview.
+At the conference, which took place in December, the team held a discussion on the subject of the interviews under caution process, followed by a real-time simulated interview.

 Following any industrial incident, the Health and Safety Executive, Environment Agency and local authority are usually quick on the scene.
-The vital moments from the accident up to (and including) the interview under caution can be critical and often contribute to any decision to prosecute by the regulators.
+The vital moments from accidents up to (and including) interviews under caution can be critical and often contribute to any decision to prosecute by the regulators.

 The mock interview under caution illustrated what can happen if businesses are not prepared for this critical stage in the investigation.
 Even the most well-informed, eloquent and coherent Managing Director can crumble under pressure when told: “You do not have to say anything but it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do say may be given in evidence.”

-What is said in the interview under caution is of utmost importance.
+What is said during interviews under caution is of utmost importance.
 As Ed Cape, who writes on criminal procedure, says: “An interview is an instrument for creating evidence [and] often a mechanism for justifying and helping to prove that the police’s belief that a suspect is guilty is correct.”

 Therefore, it is essential that businesses seek specialist legal advice and input as early as possible after an incident.
 What may be an intimidating and daunting process can be made easier to deal with when an experienced specialist is on hand to advise.